Ted Ngoy: Political career

 When his wife visited California for the birthday of their grandchild in 1999, Ngoy began an affair with a young woman; Christy divorced him soon after and has not since returned to Cambodia.
 Ngoy's political career ended in 2002 after breaking with two powerful allies, the commerce minister and the head of the Cambodian Chamber of Commerce, Teng Bunma.
 He dissolved his party and accused the government of corruption.
 The next day, he flew back to Los Angeles leaving behind his new wife and their two children.
 By 2005, after a failed political career in Cambodia, Ngoy was penniless and living on the porch of a fellow Parkcrest Christian Church parishioner's mobile home.

 In 2013, he was living in Phnom Penh working in real estate.

 Film

 Ngoy is the subject of the 2020 documentary film The Donut King.
 Ngoy was hesitant to return to California for the film; he was estranged from his children and former friends.
 However, the film's director—Alice Gu—persuaded him to and, ultimately, he regarded his return as a 'healing experience,' and his ex-wife and children have forgiven him.

 Legacy

-Author Ryka Aoki describes Ngoy as “legend in our Asian-American community” and inspiration for her award-winning novel Light From Uncommon Stars for both his “stealing books” process and the legacy of Cambodian-American donut shops in Southern California.
+Author Ryka Aoki describes Ngoy as "legend in our Asian-American community" and inspiration for her award-winning novel Light From Uncommon Stars for both his "stealing books" process and the legacy of Cambodian-American doughnut shops in Southern California.